diasraphael/todo_backend/readme.md

 ## practices followed

-- we have feature as single folder and have router, model, schemas, db_repository as classes to communicate with each other. router - gets the request from the client db_repository - router class communicates with this class to connect to the db and bring data to the user
+- we have feature as single folder and have router, model, schemas, db_repository as classes to communicate with each other.
+- router gets the request from the client
+- db_repository router class communicates with this class to connect to the db and bring data to the user
+- receiving camelCase from frontend and convert to snake_case in python

 ### ORM library